-Good news is often considered too soft to be valuable in one’s real life.
-The truth is, good news can create concrete positive change in any person’s life no matter their background.
-I'm talking here about compelling stories reporting on conflicts we humans consistently overcome, not about cats rescued from trees.
+Good news is often considered too soft and unimportant to be valuable in one’s real life.
+The truth is, good news can create concrete, positive change in any person’s life no matter their background.
+I’m not talking here about kittens rescued from trees, but compelling stories about humans overcoming tragedy or facing adversity to rescue others.

-A vigorous focus on news that inspires you will bring more success, happiness, peace and health into your life.
-In my experience, since I began almost 20 years ago refocusing my thoughts on the positive, while consciously releasing the negative, I’ve experienced less sickness, less misfortune, less loss, less failure, less crime, less fear and futility, while attracting more of all their opposites.
+In my experience, since I began 25 years ago to refocus my thoughts on the positive, while training myself to release the negative, I’ve experienced less sickness, less misfortune, less loss, less failure, less crime, less fear and futility, while attracting more of all their opposites.

-It seems to me that every thought, every feeling, is a prayer, and life delivers exactly a match in return, for better or worse.
+Of course that is anecdotal, but it seems to me that every thought, every feeling, is a magnet, and life delivers exactly a match in return, for better or worse.
 Many people have experienced this principle.
 A leading MD and surgeon, now an author and teacher, Dr. Christiane Northrup, calls it the Law of Attraction and says that we create the state of our body by the thoughts we think.
 “Every thought we think changes our biochemistry.
-Your hormones are all effected by your thoughts.
+Your hormones are all affected by your thoughts.
 Pay attention to things that bring you joy.
 When I read the newspaper, I look for the good news.”

 For most of us, having been bombarded with negative news for years, it becomes all the more valuable to invest every day in our health, peace, and prosperity by building some habits that reinforce a positive attitude about our world.
 Joining the Good News Network® is a great first step.